 The State Water Board;

-A laboratory certified pursuant to subsection (a); or
+A laboratory accredited pursuant to Health and Safety Code section 100825, subdivision (a);

-An operator, certified by the State Board pursuant to section 106875(a) or (b) of the Health and Safety Code and trained by an entity in paragraph (1) or (2) to perform such sample collections and/or tests.
+An operator certified by the State Water Board pursuant to Health and Safety Code section 106875, subdivisions (a) or (b).

-systems shall take all samples during normal operating conditions, which exclude those circumstances covered under Title 22 of the California Code of Regulations section 64533.5(b).
+Public water systems shall take all samples during normal operating conditions, which exclude those circumstances covered under the California Code of Regulations, title 22, section 64533.5, subdivision (b).

 Reporting Requirements

-Unless specified otherwise in a monitoring order, Monitoring results must be reported to the State Water Board by the analyzing laboratory using the Electronic Deliverable Format in accordance with section 64469 of Title 22 of the California Code of Regulations.
+Monitoring results shall be reported to the State Water Board by the analyzing laboratory using the Electronic Deliverable Format in accordance with California Code of Regulations, title 22, section 64469 and in compliance with the format specified by the State Water Board.

-Analytical results must be reported no later than the 10th day of the month following completion of the analysis.
+Analytical results shall be reported no later than the 10th day of the month following completion of the analysis.

-Public water systems are required to include positive detections of microplastics in their annual Consumer Confidence Report pursuant to Health and Safety Code section 116470, subdivision (a)(4).
+Public water systems, as defined in Health and Safety Code section 116275, shall include positive detections of microplastics in their annual Consumer Confidence Report pursuant to Health and Safety Code section 116470, subdivision (a)(4).
+If monitoring data is available for finished drinking water samples, such data shall be reported in addition to data for drinking water source samples.
+Additionally, as stated in Health and Safety Code Section 66480, a community or non-transient, non-community water systems (NTNC) that sells water to another community or NTNC water system shall deliver the required monitoring data to the purchasing system by no later than April 1 of each year or on a date mutually agreed upon by the seller and the purchaser, and specifically included in a contract between the parties.

+Unless stated otherwise in a monitoring order issued by the State Water Board or other regulation, public water systems shall include or provide a reference to health-based guidance language developed by the State Water Board to aid consumer interpretations of findings of microplastics in finished drinking water (or drinking water sources), which is as follows:

+“Studies of rodents exposed to some types of microplastics through drinking water indicate potentially adverse effects, including on the reproductive system.
+However, more research is needed to understand potential impacts on human health, including determining concentrations at which effects may occur.
+California is monitoring microplastics in drinking water to understand its occurrence and is supporting ongoing research.”

-A microplastics detection is a positive finding of a quantifiable amount above the established detection level requirement established in a monitoring order.
+A microplastics detection is a positive finding of a quantifiable amount above the minimum reporting level established by the analytical laboratory.

-Public water systems subject to monitoring are highly encouraged to analyze replicate samples collected for microplastics monitoring using one or more surrogate monitoring techniques, if available, and submit surrogate monitoring data to the State Water Board alongside microplastics monitoring results.
+Public water systems subject to monitoring shall analyze samples taken at the same location and date as the samples collected for microplastics monitoring using the required surrogate monitoring techniques in Attachment B and submit surrogate monitoring data to the State Water Board alongside microplastics monitoring results.
+Public water systems are encouraged but not required to monitor for additional surrogates listed as optional on Attachment B.

+For all samples collected from a reservoir, the reservoir depth and turnover rates shall be reported.

+Blending rates must be reported (when applicable).

+Sampling volume shall be reported.

 Timeline

 To assist public water systems and laboratories in preparing for monitoring and reporting of microplastics, a general timeline is provided here.
-Note that dates are approximate and are subject to change under the microplastic monitoring orders.
+Note that dates are approximate and are subject to change under the microplastics monitoring orders.

-Spring, 2022: Environmental Laboratory Accreditation Program will offer accreditation to qualified laboratories to monitor for microplastics in non-potable water and drinking water.
+Summer, 2022: Environmental Laboratory Accreditation Program will offer accreditation to qualified laboratories for microplastics in non-potable water and drinking water fields of accreditation.

-Summer, 2022: State Water Board will issue monitoring orders in accordance with Phase One of planned monitoring.
+Fall, 2022: State Water Board will issue monitoring orders in accordance with Phase One of planned monitoring, with monitoring requirements applicable between Fall 2023 – Fall 2025.

-Summer, 2024 – Winter 2025: Interim period in which State Water Board staff will assess results from Phase One and determine best approach for Phase Two.
+Fall, 2025 – Spring 2026: Interim period in which State Water Board staff will assess results from Phase One and determine best approach for Phase Two.